How to Homebrew Your Best New England IPA

 The trick is to have just enough sulfate to accentuate hop character without pushing out the bitterness of the hops, and higher chloride levels to accentuate the malt profile and help with the overall balance and mouthfeel.
 It is not uncommon to see profiles totally opposite of West Coast IPAs, which generally have higher sulfate levels to make the hop bitterness pop.

 A 1:1 chloride to sulfate ratio is a good start, and we’ve had beers that go as far as 3:1 with great success.
 If you’re not geeking out on water quite yet, don’t even worry about it!
-Start with distilled or Reverse Osmosis water, which is most of the water you can buy in bulk at the grocery store, and simply build it up with Accumash.
+Start with distilled or Reverse Osmosis water, which is most of the water you can buy in bulk at the grocery store, and simply build it up with BrewWater.
 This gives you all of the control without having to become a chemist, and often provides a sweet boost to your overall efficiency on brew day!
-Although they have Accumash geared towards a hoppy finish, use the ones geared towards balance, such as the 7 - 16 SRM pack.
+Although we have a BrewWater geared towards a hoppy finish, use the ones geared towards balance, such as the Light and Balanced pack.
 This will give you a little extra bump in the chloride department, and help you achieve the overall balance that you’re looking for, especially since the hop regime is so intense!

 The other side of your water profile if you want hazy beer is keeping it nice and soft, as harder water is going to clear more efficiently and enhance flocculation from your chosen yeast.
 This can be the deciding factor for your haze, which is actually pretty easy if you’re using a high chloride to sulfate ratio!